James West of Bolton (1828-1869)

 James West the watchmaker died on 31st August 1877 at the age of 81 years.
 He was described in the ‘Annals of Bolton’ as one of the oldest tradesmen in the town.

-James is also reputed to have been the last dedicated clockmaker in Bolton.
+James was also reputed to have been the last dedicated clockmaker in Bolton.

 A 19th century oak cased drop dial wall clock, the 12″ dial signed West Bolton, A frame brass movement with single wire driven fusee and anchor escapement, total length 55.5cm.